-• African Black Soap: Made from plant ash and oils, it’s known for its ability to cleanse and treat acne.
+African Black Soap: Made from ashes of plants and oils, this soap cleans and heals acne.

-• Baobab Oil: Packed with omega fatty acids and antioxidants, it rejuvenates dry or damaged skin.
+Baobab oil is rich in omega fatty acids and antioxidants and helps to restore dry or damaged skin.

-The African beauty and personal care market is projected to reach over $14 billion by 2025, driven by a young population, urbanization, and growing interest in local brands.
-The rise of e-commerce and social media has also enabled African beauty entrepreneurs to showcase products on a global stage.
+The African beauty and personal care market is forecast to reach $14 billion by 2025, driven by a young population, urbanization, and an increasing desire for locally produced products.
+The rise of e-commerce and social media has also given African beauty entrepreneurs a way to showcase their products to the globe.

 Comparing Traditional vs. Modern Products